Tyrannosaurus: Possible footprints

 Rare fossil footprints and trackways found in New Mexico and Wyoming that are assigned to the ichnogenus Tyrannosauripus have been attributed to being made by Tyrannosaurus, based on the stratigraphic age of the rocks they are preserved in.
 The first specimen, found in 1994 was described by Lockley and Hunt and consists of a single, large footprint.
 Another pair of ichnofossils, described in 2021, show a large tyrannosaurid rising from a prone position by rising up using its elbows in conjunction with the pads on their feet to stand.
 These two unique sets of fossils were found in Ludlow, Colorado and Cimarron, New Mexico.
-Another ichnofossil described in 2018, perhaps belonging to a juvenile Tyrannosaurus or the dubious genus Nanotyrannus was uncovered in the Lance Formation of Wyoming.
+Another ichnofossil described in 2018, perhaps belonging to a juvenile Tyrannosaurus or Nanotyrannus was uncovered in the Lance Formation of Wyoming.
 The trackway itself offers a rare glimpse into the walking speed of tyrannosaurids, and the trackmaker is estimated to have been moving at a speed of 4.5-8.0 km/h, significantly faster than previously assumed for estimations of walking speed in tyrannosaurids.

 Brain and senses

 A study conducted by Lawrence Witmer and Ryan Ridgely of Ohio University found that Tyrannosaurus shared the heightened sensory abilities of other coelurosaurs, highlighting relatively rapid and coordinated eye and head movements; an enhanced ability to sense low frequency sounds, which would allow tyrannosaurs to track prey movements from long distances; and an enhanced sense of smell.
 A study published by Kent Stevens concluded that Tyrannosaurus had keen vision.
 By applying modified perimetry to facial reconstructions of several dinosaurs including Tyrannosaurus, the study found that Tyrannosaurus had a binocular range of 55 degrees, surpassing that of modern hawks.
 Stevens estimated that Tyrannosaurus had 13 times the visual acuity of a human and surpassed the visual acuity of an eagle, which is 3.6 times that of a person.
 Stevens estimated a limiting far point (that is, the distance at which an object can be seen as separate from the horizon) as far as 6 km away, which is greater than the 1.6 km that a human can see.

-Thomas Holtz Jr. would note that high depth perception of Tyrannosaurus may have been due to the prey it had to hunt, noting that it had to hunt horned dinosaurs such as Triceratops, armored dinosaurs such as Ankylosaurus, and the duck-billed dinosaurs and their possibly complex social behaviors.
+Thomas Holtz Jr. would note that high depth perception of Tyrannosaurus may have been due to the prey it had to hunt, noting that it had to hunt ceratopsians such as Triceratops, ankylosaurs such as Ankylosaurus, and hadrosaurs.
 He would suggest that this made precision more crucial for Tyrannosaurus enabling it to, "get in, get that blow in and take it down."
 In contrast, Acrocanthosaurus had limited depth perception because they hunted large sauropods, which were relatively rare during the time of Tyrannosaurus.